Adjunct & Affiliated Faculty

 Email Address: joan.lunney@usda.gov

-Dr. Joan K Lunney is a Supervisory Research Scientist in the Animal Parasitic Diseases Laboratory, Beltsville Agricultural Research Center (BARC), Agricultural Research Service (ARS), USDA.
+Dr, Loan K. Lunney is a Distinguished Senior Research Scientist in the Animal Parasitic Diseases Laboratory, Beltsville Agricultural Research Center (BARC), Agricultural Research Service (ARS), USDA.
 Dr. Lunney obtained her B.S. in Chemistry from Chestnut Hill College, Philadelphia, PA, and her Ph.D. in Biochemistry from The Johns Hopkins University, Baltimore, MD.
 She is an internationally recognized authority on pig immunology and genomics.
 Her current research focuses on swine immunology, genomics, and resistance to diseases, particularly to porcine reproductive and respiratory syndrome (PRRS).
 She coleads the US PRRS Host Genomics Consortium which assesses the role of genetics in determining pig resistance and susceptibility to PRRS virus infection, pathology and associated growth effects.
 She has collaborated with Canadian scientists to determine mechanisms of fetal resistance to congenital PRRS virus infection.
 She is actively involved in Swine Immune Toolkit efforts developing and characterizing monoclonal antibodies reactive against swine cell subset antigens and immune proteins, the cytokines and chemokines.

 Lunney JK, Van Goor A, Walker K, Hailstock T, Franklin J, Dai C. 2021.
 Importance of the pig as a human biomedical model.
 Science Translational Medicine.
 13: eabd5758. doi: 10.1126/scitranslmed.abd5758.
 PMID: 34818055.